ryanxie0/lingering-click-tooltips/README.md

 There are many ways to combine the different settings.
 Hopefully everyone can make use of this feature!<br><br>
 If you would like to request/enhance a feature or if you notice a bug, remember to submit an issue.
 Read below for update notes!<br>

+### Update 1.3 (MAJOR COMMIT DATE GOES HERE)
+This update is a mixed bag of new useful features, a small redesign, and a few bug fixes.
+* [ + ] A tooltip fade-in has been added.
+It is recommended to keep this value relatively low (<25%) as it may cause a noticeable visual delay, which could be undesirable.
+* [ + ] A new "Tick sync mode" has been added under the "Modes" config section.
+Tooltips will wait until the next game tick to begin showing.
+  * Note that this will decrease your tooltip throughput, as only the most recent click within a game tick gets processed.
+* [ + ] The blacklist/whitelist filter modes can now consume filtered clicks.
+Consumed clicks will not be passed on to the native client for processing.
+Config has been added under the "Filter lists" section.
+  * [ + ] New config "Block filtered clicks": Choose whether filtered clicks should be consumed.
+  * [ + ] New config "Show blocked clicks": Choose whether tooltips should appear for consumed clicks.
+  * [ + ] New config "CTRL bypasses block": Choose whether holding CTRL will allow blocked clicks to process.
+  * Users may find this feature awkward to use in conjunction with the whitelist, except for specific cases.
+When used properly, it can serve to prevent misclicks.
+  * In response to this change, users are now able to blacklist or whitelist any clicks.
+Previously, trivial clicks were excluded from filter lists.
+    * Trivial clicks will still be barred from showing regardless of their presence in either filter list as long as the corresponding checkbox is still enabled in "Trivial clicks".
+<br><br>
+* [ ! ] Some config names/descriptions have been updated to be more accurate or less wordy.
+  * Notably, "Tooltip start opacity" updated to "Max opacity", in response to the addition of fade-in and the fade redesign.
+* [ ! ] Tooltip fade has been redesigned to prevent tooltip duration from being drowned.
+Both fadeout and the new fade-in generate additional duration instead of consuming the configured tooltip duration.
+  * For example, if tooltip duration = 500ms, fade-in = 10%, and fadeout = 20%:
+    * A fade-in period equal to 50ms will be added at the beginning of the tooltip duration.
+    * A fadeout period equal to 100ms will be added at the end of the tooltip duration.
+    * This would give a total tooltip duration of 650ms.
+But, 150ms of that duration are fade periods.
+    * The end result is that the 500ms tooltip duration setting defines the period the tooltip will render at the user-specified max opacity.
+  * Users are recommended to reconfigure their tooltip duration, fade-in, and fadeout to feel more comfortable under the new design.
+    * A good starting point would be tooltip duration = ~600ms, fade-in = ~20%, and fade-out = ~40%.
+* [ ! ] Light mode now reduces tooltip start opacity by 25% in response to the changes to fade.
+  * In other words, if you have tooltip opacity set to 80%, tooltips render as if it were set to 60%.
+<br><br>
+* [ * ] Certain trivial clicks were still being filtered despite having "Hide trivial clicks" set to false.
+  * The config setting "Hide trivial clicks" was being evaluated at the wrong location in the code.
+* [ * ] Tooltips remained hidden even when holding CTRL to toggle hide.
+  * Experimental code was erroneously left in the overlay rendering.
+It has been removed.

 ### Update 1.2 (Aug 2, 2021)
 This update bolsters tooltip filtering, among massive improvements to code and other areas.
 * [ + ] The main feature of this update is the familiar blacklist/whitelist system.
 For this feature, the SHIFT key was adopted as the main operator.